jqnfxa/AvlTree/lib/googletest/docs/gmock_cook_book.md

   MOCK_METHOD(bool, Transform, (Gadget* g), (override));

   // The following must be in the public section, even though the
-  // methods are protected or private in the base class.
+  // methods are protected or private in the BaseImpl class.
   MOCK_METHOD(void, Resume, (), (override));
   MOCK_METHOD(int, GetTimeOut, (), (override));
 };